Our Favorite Food Storage Set!

 When carrots have gone bad, they become mushy and slimy and should not be eaten.

-Practicing proper hygiene and food safety discipline will help prevent food borne illness.
-There are, of course, certain health risks associated with spoiled food, so always remember to practice food safety and enjoy all your foods prior to their eat by dates.
+There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store carrots to extend their shelf life?
+How to store Carrots to extend their shelf life?

-Proper food storage is the key to extending the expiration date of carrots.
 To extend the shelf life of carrots it is best to store them whole and un-peeled in a plastic bag in the fridge.
 Baby ones are also best in a plastic bag in a refrigerator drawer.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

-How long are carrots good for when prepared in a dish?
+How long are Carrots good for when prepared in a dish?

 How long do carrots last?
 That depends.
 How long do bakery products last?
 In general, all foods last only as long as the quickest expiring ingredient in the recipe.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!

 What are our shelf life resources?

 *An important note about expiration dates...